Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: System Model

 \subsection{Procedures in Phase-I}

 During this phase, the system operates exclusively within the L-regime.
 Specifically, each CCN operates independently to perform the following procedures: local CSI estimation, local CSI exchange, local optimization, and result reporting.
-Without loss of generality, CCN $m$ is assumed to be operated on the dedicated subband $m$.
-The detailed procedures are given as follows:
+Without loss of generality, CCN $m$ is assumed to be operated on subband $m$.
+The detailed procedures are given~by: